 Chemical substances required for the setup, operation and maintenance of machines can present a health risk.
+Poisoning, skin damage, cauterization of the respiratory tract, and other health damage may result.

 - Read the information in these operating instructions and the product information supplied by the manufacturer. - Observe the relevant safety regulations and wear the personal protective equipment specified.